Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Numerical Simulation

-Figure \ref{fig:radialDamBreak_h_Time0.1} and \ref{fig:radialDamBreak_h_Time0.3} show that the ASWME and the HASWME yield similar and accurate results for the water height \(h\).
-The same can be observed for the radial mean velocity \(v_{r,m}\), shown in Figure \ref{fig:radialDamBreak_vr_Time0.1} and Figure \ref{fig:radialDamBreak_vr_Time0.3}.
-For the approximation of the first coefficient \(\alpha_1\), the ASWME and the HASWME give qualitatively different results, as seen in \ref{fig:radialDamBreak_alpha1_Time0.1} and \ref{fig:radialDamBreak_alpha1_Time0.3}.
+For this test case, Figure \ref{fig:radialDamBreak_h_Time0.1} and \ref{fig:radialDamBreak_h_Time0.3}, for the water height \(h\), and Figure \ref{fig:radialDamBreak_vr_Time0.1} and Figure \ref{fig:radialDamBreak_vr_Time0.3}, for the mean radial velocity \(v_{r,m}\), show that the ASWME and the HASWME yield similar and accurate results.
+For the approximation of the first coefficient \(\alpha_1\), however, the ASWME and the HASWME give qualitatively different results, as seen in Figure \ref{fig:radialDamBreak_alpha1_Time0.1} and \ref{fig:radialDamBreak_alpha1_Time0.3}.
 At time \(t=0.1\), the HASWME outperforms the ASWME, as the latter model displays an oscillation that is not present in the reference solution.
 This is in agreement with the numerical results obtained in \cite{HSWME}, in which an instability was observed in the numerical simulation of the 1D SWME.
-However, at time \(t=0.3\), which was not previously reported in the comparable test case in \cite{HSWME}, both the ASWME and the HASWME approximations are not accurate compared to the reference solution, so it is not straightforward to argument if one model is more accurate than the other.
-In conclusion, the hyperbolic model is preferred at shorter times, while it is not clear which model is preferred at larger times.
+However, at time \(t=0.3\), which was not previously reported in the comparable test case in \cite{HSWME}, both the ASWME and the HASWME approximations are not accurate compared to the reference solution, so it is not straightforward to argue if one model is more accurate than the other.
+We note that both the reference solution and ASWME seem to predict an emerging instability in Figure \ref{fig:radialDamBreak_alpha1_Time0.3} while the HASWME model seems stable.
+This effect hints at increased stability of the hyperbolic model, similar as in \cite{HSWME} and should be further studied.